upperking/Old-Rust-Legacy-Plugins/C#list/Fougerite/FlagsAPI/Documention/README.txt

-This is the documention for devs
+This is the documention for devs that wants to work their plugin with flags